Limit Models in Metric Abstract Elementary Classes: the Categorical case: Limits and Independence Notions

-In this section, we adapt one of the existing notions of limit models (see \cite{GrVa}) to the metric context.
+We now adapt one of the existing notions of limit models (see \cite{GrVa}) to the metric context.
 This still leaves open the many variants of the notion that have recently been used by Shelah in NIP contexts (see for instance~\cite{Sh900}), or in strictly stable first order contexts.